Biden says he stands 'squarely' behind decision to pull troops out of Afghanistan

 Related news coverage

-Joe Biden 'stands behind decision' to withdraw US troops from Afghanistan as Taliban takes control
+President Joe Biden on Monday said he stood "squarely behind" his decision to withdraw U.S. troops from Afghanistan and rejected..

 Advertisement